Central limit theorem for generalized Weierstrass functions: Introduction and statement of the results

 Denote

 One can ask about the regularity of $\alpha$ when it is nowhere differentiable.
-We show a Central Limit Theorem for the modulus of continuity of the function $\alpha$. \begin{theorem}[Central Limit Theorem for the modulus of continuity] If assumption {\bf (H)} holds and $\sigma(\phi)\neq 0$ (that is, $\alpha$ is nowhere differentiable) we have
+We show a Central Limit Theorem for the modulus of continuity of the function $\alpha$. \begin{theorem}[Central Limit Theorem for the modulus of continuity] If $\sigma(\phi)\neq 0$ (that is, $\alpha$ is nowhere differentiable) we have

 \end{theorem}